jonmcurry/professional_claims_processing/README.md

 the `/batch_status` endpoint, and `process_partial_claim` allows partial claim updates without reprocessing the full record.

+## Analytics
+Additional utilities are provided to understand failed claims and revenue impact.
+- `src/analysis/revenue.py` calculates potential revenue loss from failures.
+- `src/analysis/failure_patterns.py` aggregates and ranks failure reasons.
+- `src/analysis/failure_predictor.py` offers a lightweight predictor for claim failure probability with a fallback when scikit-learn is unavailable.
+- `src/analysis/trending.py` tracks moving averages and simple trends for any numeric metric.

 ## Operations
 - See `migrations/README.md` for managing database migrations.
 Test migrations in a staging environment before production.